 Install the add-on

-Once whitelisted, you can open up a new sheet and install Gopher for Groups by going to Add-ons > Get Add-ons.
+Once on the allow list, you can open up a new sheet and install Gopher for Groups by going to Extensions > Add-ons > Get Add-ons.
 Once the Google Workspace Marketplace window launches, search for Gopher for Chrome, then select Individual Install.

 You can load your groups to the sheet from the Admin console, and taper the query by group email address, whether the group was admin created or not, and direct member count.
 There is also a checkbox to include advanced group membership, which allows you to filter for more security risks.
 Checking this box will make the load time longer.